yugabyte/yugabyte-db/docs/content/v1.3/develop/learn/strings-and-text.md

 ## Conclusion

 Text or strings are part of every conceivable system.
-YugaByte DB provides you with comprehensive capabilities to manage and manipulate all your text within the database.
+Yugabyte DB provides you with comprehensive capabilities to manage and manipulate all your text within the database.